Waldleufer/archproj-bmwteam/doc/task_depends_doc.md

 With this, one can get a list of nodes that need the most components.

-The more interesting feature of this tool is the ability to reverse `-r` the direction of all dependencies and the doing the same analysis as above.
+The more interesting feature of this tool is the ability to reverse `-r` the direction of all dependencies and proceed with the same analysis method as mentioned before.
 This generates a list of nodes that are most required by other nodes.

-If it is assumed that packages have to be rebuild, when a dependency changes, then these are the packages that have the biggest impact on other packages when changed.
+Assuming packages have to be rebuild when a dependency changes, then these are the packages with the biggest impact on other packages.

-###Examples:
+### Examples:

 The following use-cases refer to the `test01.dot`-file which could be found in the `/tests`-folder.
 This file represents a graph with the following hierarchy: